saikirangurijal/cloudcentersuite/Content/NoSQL Databases/DynamoDB/README.md

                     Example : http://<Your_REPO_Server_IP>/apps/dynamodb-php-app.zip

- Step 4 : Download the integration unit bundle (that conatins logo, service json and application profile) from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/NoSQL%20Databases/DynamoDB/WorkloadManager/dynamodb_iu.zip  )
+ Step 4 : Download the integration unit bundle (that contains logo, service json and application profile) from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/NoSQL%20Databases/DynamoDB/WorkloadManager/dynamodb_iu.zip  )

  Step 5: Extract the above bundle on any linux based machine and navigate to extracted folder

  Step 6 : Download the Service Import script zip file from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Scripts/serviceimport.zip)

- Step 7: Copy the Service Import script zip file to the directory extarcted above in Step 5 and Unzip the service import script bundle.
+ Step 7: Copy the Service Import script zip file to the directory extractedcted above in Step 5 and Unzip the service import script bundle.

  Step 8 : Download the Dockerfile from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/dockerimages/Dockerfile) and copy to the extracted folder in Step 5
  ##### NOTE : Download the "Dockerfile" only if Docker image for service import is not created earlier